 Julie’s Swiss Muesli

-December 11, 2008 | My Jottings
+December 17, 2012 | My Jottings

 I have no idea if this is true, but I recently heard a well-known financial advisor say on television that she believed America would be facing bread lines in coming years due to the state of our economy.
 Correct me if I’m wrong, but the last time Americans waited in bread lines was in the late 1920s and early 30s.
 I refuse to worry about this, because there’s nothing I can do except try to live carefully and generously.
 My life is in God’s hands, and if part of His plan for me is to someday wait in bread lines, I will.

-But today is Thankful Thursday on the blog again, and I think it’s appropriate to give thanks for food while we have it in abundance.
+I think it’s appropriate to give thanks for food while we have it in abundance.
 We have so much variety and so many delicious things to choose from, and we can easily take for granted what many in our world only dream about.

 Have you tried a Honeycrisp apple lately?
-I paid $1.00 each for them at the grocery store yesterday and didn’t care – they’re wonderful eating.
+I paid $1.00 each for them at the grocery store yesterday and didn’t care — they’re wonderful eating.
 What about fresh, raw pecans?
 I try to eat some every day.
 I’m thankful for sharp cheese and tomatoes that are deep red, not pale pink and anemic looking inside.
 I’m grateful for shredded purple cabbage and warm, fresh-baked bread.
 I like balsamic vinegar and capers and hazelnuts and pineapple!
 And what about Haagen-Dazs Chocolate Peanut Butter Ice Cream?
-You’re missing out if you haven’t scouted that out in the frozen aisle - in our city it sells out fast at every store we frequent, and we grin stupidly at each other when we go shopping and actually find a pint of it left on the shelf.
+You’re missing out if you haven’t scouted that out in the frozen aisle — in our city it sells out fast at every store we frequent, and Michael and I grin stupidly at each other when we go shopping and actually find a pint of it left on the shelf.
 See the ribbons of peanut butter winding their way through the chocolate?

 But even the tastiest food can sometimes be nothing special to look at, as in today’s recipe.
 My Swiss Muesli is cold, gray and lumpy, but mmmmm is it good.